 Sri Lanka is a land of mystery.
 Peacocks roam the fields, monkeys swing on vines above the roads, and the beaches swiftly turn into jungles.
 Yet like many locations around the world, it isn’t the spectacular nature nor the exotic animals, which caught my eye.
 The cheeky, head bobbing, grinning characters of Sri Lanka make me smile just thinking about them.

-I walk into a market and a weathered old man, grey hair, and beard comes rushing over to me.
+I walk into a market and a weathered old man, grey hair, and beard come rushing over to me.
 I’m thinking I should have left the camera in my bag it isn’t wanted here.
 Instead, he demands I take his photo and proceeds to make an entire scene.
-He pulls out his wallet throws his bank notes all over the ground and sits in the corner of his market stall.
+He pulls out his wallet throws his banknotes all over the ground and sits in the corner of his market stall.
 With a determined glare he stares straight down the barrel of my lens and I guess this is the moment I click the shutter.

 Not satisfied with just one scene I take a few head shots as his wife smiles in the background.
 After reviewing my images on the playback screen he seems satisfied with his performance and my photos.
 I am free to roam throughout the rest of the market.